 Monica Harris joined Friedman Kaplan in May of 2016 to focus on complex commercial litigation matters.

-- Participating in the ongoing representation of an investor in Bear Stearns at trial before FINRA alleging an over $20 million securities fraud against J.P.
+- Participating in the representation of an investor in Bear Stearns at trial before FINRA alleging an over $20 million securities fraud against J.P.
 Morgan in its capacity as successor to Bear Stearns.

 - Participating in the representation, as CJA counsel, of a defendant facing racketeering charges following a recent, high-profile mass arrest of Bronx gang members.